 “Norman Carr was a man ahead of his time and was the bold innovator of the walking safari.”

 As you walk through the African Bush, you feel a sense of freedom and excitement as you wonder what might be lurking behind the next bush.
-Walking Safaris are great for solo , couples or small group of friends adventures and nature lovers who want to see wildlife in their natural habitat.
+Walking Safaris are great for solo, couples, or small groups of friends adventurers, and nature lovers who want to see wildlife in their natural habitat.

-Ants are among the leading predators of other insects, helping to keep pest populations low.
-Ants move approximately the same amount of soil as earthworms, loosening the soil in the process and increasing air and water movement into the ground.
+Ants are efficient predators of other insects, which helps to keep insect populations under control.
+Ants loosen the soil in the same way as earthworms do and improve air and water movement into the Earth.

 Flocks of guineas kill and eat mice and small rats.
-In addition, guinea fowl can be used to control insects.
+In addition, guinea fowl can be used to control insect.
 Wild guineas eat mainly insects and flocks have been known to attack snakes.

 Carpenter ants clean up pest debris and promote composting of rotting wood.
 A beneficial insect.
 Although they do not eat wood as termites do, they seek out and destroy damp or rotting wood in which to make their nests.
 And they are very good at it.

-Dress : a pair of comfortable, closed and tough walking shoes with a thick and solid sole and light flexible clothing.
+Dress: You'll need a pair of comfortable, closed, and sturdy walking shoes with a thick and robust sole and light flexible clothing.

-Carry : sunblock and a hat to, as a bottle of water and your binoculars.
-Lightweight clothing is also a must and will extend a little extra comfort on your journey.
+Carry: A sunblock, and a hat with chin strap, a bottle of water and your binoculars.
+Lightweight clothes are also advised, adding a little more comfort on your trip.

 Rates : Zambia caters for all pockets.
 Budget camps tend to be near the park gate and luxury (walking only) camps are more remote inside the park.